 Our analysis has a number of limitations.
 First, our data is limited to Colorado and may not generalize to other state contexts.
-However, like all states, Colorado has pregnancy-related Medicaid income eligibility limits that exceed the income limits for parents or low-income adults, and like the majority of states, Colorado has expanded Medicaid to adults with incomes below 138% FPL.8,19,20 Relatedly, our causal estimates are derived from a sample of births to mothers within a narrow range of incomes.
-While this approach reduces bias from selection into different types of health insurance, the estimated effect of postpartum Medicaid eligibility may not generalize to women outside this income range.
-To balance the trade-off between rigor offered by the regression discontinuity design and generalizability, we also presented unadjusted outcome means and scatter plots among the full sample to describe continuity of coverage among all women enrolled in Medicaid during pregnancy in Colorado.
-Additionally, our results are consistent when estimated with the narrow income bandwidth and across the full sample.
-Second, while the APCD includes claims for all births to Medicaid-enrolled mothers in Colorado, the database excludes many commercial, self-insured payers who are not required to submit their claims to the APCD (those that submit do so voluntarily).
-Therefore, we were likely unable to observe postpartum enrollment for some women who switched into self-insured commercial plans in the year after birth.
+However, like all states, Colorado has pregnancy-related Medicaid income eligibility limits that exceed the income limits for parents or low-income adults, and like the majority of states, Colorado has expanded Medicaid to adults with incomes below 138 percent FPL.8,19,20 Second, while the APCD includes claims for all births to Medicaid-enrolled mothers in Colorado, the database excludes many commercial, self-insured payers who are not required to submit their claims to the APCD (those that submit do so voluntarily).
+Therefore, we were likely unable to observe postpartum enrollment for some women who switched into self-insured commercial plans in the year after birth which may have led to inaccuracies in the measurement of coverage switches or gaps for those we could not observe.
 For this reason, we did not equate the absence of enrollment in the APCD with lack of insurance.
-However, self-insured plans tend to include employees of very large firms who are typically higher-income, and thus are not likely a significant source of postpartum coverage for Medicaid enrollees.21(p10) Finally, we only observed switches between broad types of insurance (Medicaid, Marketplace, and commercial), though switches between plans within each type of insurance may also disrupt continuity of care.
+However, self-insured plans tend to include employees of very large firms who are typically higher-income, and thus are not likely a significant source of postpartum coverage for Medicaid enrollees.21(p10) Third, we were unable to measure income at the same point-in-time for all women in the study sample as Medicaid administrators can verify income for enrollees at different times throughout the year.
+This may introduce bias in our results if incomes are systematically inaccurate across eligibility groups.
+However, we use the gold standard of income data provided directly by the state Medicaid program and incomes were updated for nearly 60% of the sample the month following 60 days postpartum.
+Fourth, in some cases, Colorado Medicaid allows mothers and infants to share the same Medicaid ID after birth.
+Because infants are automatically eligible for Medicaid in their first year of life, ID sharing may result in an underestimate of postpartum coverage loss, biasing our findings towards the null.
+Finally, we only observed switches between broad types of insurance (Medicaid, Marketplace, and commercial), though switches between plans within each type of insurance may also disrupt continuity of care.

 Results

+Sample Results

 Our analytic sample included 133,683 births to women with incomes below 138% FPL and 23,983 births to women with incomes between 139-265% FPL.
-The optimal bandwidth approach resulted in an income range above and below 138% FPL that ranged between +/-24.4 to +/-53.7 percentage points of FPL, depending on the outcome, resulting in analytic samples that ranged from 15,003 to 33,557 births within the bandwidth.
-Exhibit 1 shows the characteristics of women above and below 138% FPL for the full income sample and the coefficients for differences in slope on either side of the cut-off for each covariate.
-We find no evidence of discontinuities at 138% FPL for any covariates, with the exception of the proportion of mothers born outside of the U.S., which had a discontinuity of 0.05 at the 138% FPL threshold (p=0.001).
-Scatter plots of the distribution of each covariate across income show in the Appendix provide confirmatory, visual evidence of the lack of covariate discontinuities at the 138% FPL threshold.16
+Exhibit 1 shows the characteristics of births to women above and below 138 percent FPL and the coefficients for differences in slope on either side of the postpartum Medicaid eligibility cut-off.
+We find no evidence of discontinuities at 138 percent FPL for any covariates, with the exception of the proportion of mothers born outside of the U.S., which had a discontinuity of 0.05 at the 138 percent FPL threshold (p=0.001).
+Scatter plots of the distribution of each covariate across income show in Appendix 3 provide confirmatory, visual evidence of the lack of covariate discontinuities at the 138 percent FPL threshold.16

+Continuity of Coverage Results